 Agents can benefit from new tech to automate tasks, provide full-immersion experiences for clients, increase speed-to-lead with artificial intelligence chatbots, and so much more.
 They can also take advantage of the portability of technology and work from anywhere much easier.
 And for the 14% of agents who currently own some cryptocurrency, you’re already poised to start investing in virtual real estate.

-Real Estate Tech Trends & Companies to Watch in 2023
+4 Real Estate Technology Trends to Watch in 2024

 Got a wild real estate fact that belongs in this article?
 Tell us in the comments below.
 I’d love to include it the next time we update this article.